bowen-upenn/PersonaMem/README.md

 We present <img src="figures/logo.png" alt="Logo" width="24"/> **PersonaMem**, a new personalization benchmark to assess how well language models can infer evolving user profiles and generate personalized responses across task scenarios.
 PersonaMem emphasizes **persona-oriented**, **multi-session** interactions between users and chatbots, facilitated by a synthetic dialog generation pipeline that simulates realistic and evolving conversational contexts.

+**Different users have different personas.** Personalization in LLMs involves adapting model responses to individual users based on their traits, preferences, and interaction history.
+By analyzing previous interactions, LLMs learn to deliver more relevant and tailored responses to different users, rather than merely providing generic correct answers.
+As a result, personalization enhances the model’s effectiveness in various tasks such as writing assistance, recommendations, or consultations, and thereby user experience and engagement.

-**Different users have different personas.
-We investigate three research questions in LLM personalization:**
+**We investigate three research questions in LLM personalization:**

 - How well can LLMs internalize the user's inherent traits and preferences?
 - Can LLMs track how user profiling and preferences evolve over time?